LauraKirby/type_inference/notes/research.md

 _________________________

 ### LK - Summary:
 Generic functions allow us to pass in any type to our function when it is called.
-Generic functions are defined with *type parameters*, meaning paramaters are annotated with a *placeholder* for a type instead of an *actual* type (e.g. `String`, `Int`).
+Generic functions are defined with *type parameters*, meaning parameters are annotated with a *placeholder* for a type instead of an *actual* type (e.g. `String`, `Int`).
 Type parameters allow the parameter type to be inferred by the argument type each time the function is called.

 The placeholder for a type parameter is named and specified in angle brackets after the function name.
 Multiple type parameters can be implemented by writing a comma-separated list within the angle brackets.